Mythical-Github/UnrealAutoMod/README.md

 <h2>💻 Building UnrealAutoMod</h2>

-* To setup the virtual env, UnrealAutoMod uses uv, you must have a valid python and git install, for git, you may need your ssh keys setup
+* To setup the virtual env, UnrealAutoMod uses [uv](https://github.com/astral-sh/uv), you must have a valid python and git install, for git, you may need your ssh keys setup
 * Download the Development.zip from the latest [release](https://github.com/Mythical-Github/UnrealAutoMod/releases/latest).
 * Unzip to wherever you'd like, and run the setup bat file
-* If you'd like to generate an exe release, run "UnrealAutoMod/assets/build_scripts/run_build_and_zip.py"
-* The exe release will end up in "UnrealAutoMod/assets/base"
+* There are several bat files to help ease development
 * To learn more about using uv's check out their [documentation](https://docs.astral.sh/uv/)

 <h2>💻 References</h2>